ttalvitie/browservice/README.md

 [<img src="fig/youtube_gmail_demo.png" alt="YouTube video of Gmail usage on IE6 with the help of Browservice" width="650">](https://www.youtube.com/watch?v=oI6wJbMKjoQ)

-(Note that using Gmail or other Google services this way is no longer possible; see [this comment](https://github.com/ttalvitie/browservice/issues/84#issuecomment-1296246842) for details.)
+(Note that you might run into difficulties when trying to log into Gmail or other Google services.
+See [Cannot sign in to Google](#cannot-sign-in-to-google) for a workaround.)

 [See more screenshots](#screenshots)